 Start at Coffee Supreme’s Customs Brew Bar, a white-washed space where you’ll get a side of people watching with your long black.
 You don’t have to walk far for your next caffeine hit – Milk Crate is next door.
 If you can, try and grab a seat with a view of local artist Xoe Hall’s much Instagrammed David Bowie mural.

 A few years ago, Milk Crate was carved up to make space for Precinct35, a homewares store which offers a carefully curated collection of ceramics, textiles, furniture and art.
 Bicycle Junction, which moved here from Newtown last year, also has a cafe where you can sip while you wait for your bike to be fixed.

-When it’s time for something stronger, the Whistling Sisters Beer Co. opened earlier this year on the corner of Ghuznee and Taranaki Streets (where the Salvation Army shop was for years).
+When it’s time for something stronger, visit the Whistling Sisters Beer Co. on the corner of Ghuznee and Taranaki Streets (where the Salvation Army shop was for years).
 The space has undergone a full nip and tuck: it’s modern and stylish and diners can see the brewery in action.